google/starlark-go/doc/spec.md

 If name is bound anywhere within a block, all uses of the name within the block are treated as references to that binding, even uses that appear before the binding.
+This is true even in the module block, unlike Python.
 The binding of `y` on the last line of the example below makes `y` local to the function `hello`, so the use of `y` in the print statement also refers to the local `y`, even though it appears